johnbchron/blog/content/posts/building-this-blog.md

 This blog works, but there are some more features that I'd like to have.

 The first is syntax highlighting.
 I refuse to just throw a JS snippet in there to load highlighting styles after the page load, mainly just because I've made it this far on pure Rust.
 The `syntect` library seems to be the best choice, and I'll implement it the same way by iterating through the markdown `Event`s, I just haven't done it yet.
+Maybe by the time you read this post you'll be wondering what I'm talking about because this post already has syntax highlighting. ¯\\\_(ツ)\_/¯

 The other is using a proc-macro to manage posts.
 I'd love to have a proc macro just scan a list of post files at compile time and automagically build the route list and post list for wherever in the project I need them, and it seems that this would be a nice introductory project for proc macros.
 I've build declarative `#[derive()]` macros and simple `macro_rules!()` proc macros for syntax sugar, but nothing that uses the file system at compile time.